wsfreund/RootCoreMacro/readme.md

 ```
 ### Remark for developers

-The `-dev` flag will change the submodules origins to work with your git ssh key, allowing you to push your changes to the package without any requests if your account has the permissions.
+The `--dev` flag will change the submodules origins to work with your git ssh key, allowing you to push your changes to the package without any requests (as long your account has the permissions).

-Meanwhile the `--head` flag will set the packages to their last master commits (assumed to be the packages head commit).
+On the other hand, the `--head` flag will set the packages to their last master commits (assumed to be the packages head commit).

 # Information for developers